 Most of the house cats and dogs perished of starvation, but some survived by living off the land.

-Hachiko is just one symbol of the strength, beauty and resistance of animals.
+Hachiko is a symbol of the strength, beauty and resilience of animals.

 For some people, dogs are their preferred companions.
 Even if they don’t “like” people, they can bond with a furry friend.
 The film “Hachi: A Dog’s Tale“, the true-life story of Hachi, the loyal Akita, touched people deep within.
 They can relate to the intense attachment with their constant companion.